Caribbean campaign of 1803–1810: Invasion of Cayenne 1809

 By 1808 French colonial territories in the Caribbean were a drain on both the French and British navies.
 The fortified harbours on the islands and coastal towns provided shelter for French warships and privateers that could strike against British trade routes at will, forcing the Royal Navy to divert extensive resources to protect their convoys.
 However, the maintenance and support of these bases was a significant task for the French Navy.
 It had suffered a series of defeats during the war that left it blockaded in its own harbours and unable to put to sea without attack from British squadrons waiting off the coast.
 Cut off from French trade and supplies, the Caribbean colonies began to suffer from food shortages and collapsing economies, and messages were sent to France in the summer of 1808 requesting urgent help.

 Some of these messages were intercepted by the patrolling Royal Navy.
 Based on the description in those messages of the low morale and weak defences of the Caribbean territories, the decision was taken to eliminate the threat from the French colonies for the remainder of the war by seizing and occupying them in a series of amphibious operations.
 Command of this campaign was given to Rear-Admiral Sir Alexander Cochrane, who focused his initial efforts on Martinique, gathering a substantial force of ships and men at Barbados in preparation for the planned invasion.
 While the main British forces concentrated in the Leeward Islands, smaller expeditionary forces were sent to watch other French colonies.

 Aftermath

 The fall of Guadeloupe marked the end of the final French territory in the Caribbean; the entire region was now in the hands of either the British or the Spanish, except the independent state of Haiti.
 The lack of French privateers and warships sparked a boom in trade operations, and the economies of the Caribbean islands experienced a resurgence.
 It also made a significant reduction in French international trade and had a corresponding effect on the French economy.

-Finally, the capture of the last French colony struck a decisive blow to the Atlantic slave trade, which had been made illegal by the British government in 1807 and was actively persecuted by the Royal Navy.
+Finally, the capture of the last French colony struck a decisive blow to the Atlantic slave trade.
+It had been made illegal by the British government in 1807 and was actively persecuted by the Royal Navy.
 Without French colonies in the Caribbean, there was no ready market for slaves in the region and the slave trade consequently dried up.